emqx/cloud-docs/en_US/quick_start/create_account.md

-# Create an EMQ X Cloud account
+# Register and Log in to the EMQ X Cloud account

-You can create an EMQ X Cloud account using your email address.

 ## [Register an account](https://accounts.emqx.io/cn/signup?continue=https://cloud.emqx.io/)